-Under Malina’s leadership, NYC H2O has attracted and galvanized over 50 experts in engineering, city planning, natural sciences, and public health as well as hundreds of volunteers to participate in a wealth of water related experiential, activist and educational events from reservoir walking and paddle tours, public lectures on infrastructure and water conservation, sewage plant tours, and beach cleanups.
+Under Malina’s leadership, NYC H2O has attracted over 50 experts in engineering, city planning, natural sciences, and public health as well as hundreds of volunteers to participate in a wealth of water related experiential, activist and educational events from reservoir walking and paddle tours, public lectures on infrastructure and water conservation, sewage plant tours, and beach cleanups.

 Malina is currently leading NYC H2O in its most ambitious project, the protection and preservation of the Ridgewood Reservoir.
 H2O drafted and submitted the Historic Register Nomination for the Reservoir, organized community listening meetings and is engaging with city agencies to increase access to the site.

 Malina’s keen interest in water partly derives from his past school career as a competitive swimmer and triathlete.